Geosaurus: Description

-Geosaurus was a large marine reptile of the group Crurotarsi, the line leading to modern crocodilians.
-It was about 2.5–3 m long.
+Geosaurus was a large marine reptile of the group Crurotarsi, the line leading to modern crocodilians. the type species was about 2.5–3 m long.
 Specifically, it was a "marine crocodile", or thalattosuchian.
 Geosaurus was similar in appearance to the related Dakosaurus with a relatively short skull and curved teeth designed for slashing, which it likely used to attack large prey.